Birinder1469/BirinderSingh_Blog/_posts/2019-09-23-fastai_image_classification.md

 3. Collaborative filtering
 4. Tabular Data

 The course teaches how to train PyTorch models using the fastai library.
 The instructor Jeremy is the cofounder of the Fast.ai.
 The course helps the user set up the cloud service in the beginning before getting into the actual deep learning problems.
 In this course Jeremy has followed a unique approach of hands on experience in coding first and then getting into the concepts of what is going on under the hood.
-My experience in Computer Vision during my Capstone project through Master of Data Science program was in Keras but I found the fastai commands quite straightforward.
+My experience in Computer Vision during my Capstone project through the Master of Data Science program was in Keras but I found the fastai commands quite straightforward.
 The number of lines of codes in fastai is generally 1/6th those in Keras.

 ## Motivation

 The 1st tutorial video was based on Pet detection which is classification of 25 breeds of dogs and 12 breeds of cats.
 Gone are the days when we were fascinated with Dog and Cat classification, this problem has taken it to the next level by detecting even more intricate features detection hence the name fine grained image classification.
 Upon completion I decided to execute Image classification which was more relevant to me.
 I had recently moved to Calgary and already fallen in love with the Banff area which is home to several beautiful lakes.
-Whenever some one showed me a picture of a any of those lakes I could hardly tell which Lake that picture belonged to.
-I realized for me to be able to distinguish these lakes from each other I would need to identify more intricate differences similar to what Jeremy did for cat, dog breed identification.
+Whenever some one showed me a picture of any of those lakes I could hardly identify the lakes.
+It realized that for me to be able to distinguish between these lakes I would need to identify more intricate differences similar to what Jeremy did for cat, dog breed identification.
 I decided to build a classification problem for these Lakes.
 I chose the lakes I had visited viz.

 1. Lake Moraine
 2. Lake Louise